Kalydoscope/ComfyUI_batch_gui/README.md

 2. Clone or download this repository

 ### Running the Tool
+1. Have your comfyUI running.

-1. Run the script:
+2. Run the script:
    ```bash
    python comfyUI_batch_gui.py
    ```

-2. In the GUI, select your workflow JSON file and input directory
+3. In the GUI, select your workflow JSON file and input directory

-3. Configure patches to modify the workflow for each input file
+4. Configure patches to modify the workflow: Use **NODE ID** and **FIELD NAME**

-4. Click "Start Batch Processing" to begin
+5. Click "Start Batch Processing" to begin

 ### Configuration Options
 - **Workflow Path**: Select the ComfyUI workflow template (JSON format)